 According to Tech Crunch, over 3 million businesses have already taken the leap by using the WhatsApp for Business app.
 This data is supported by the fact that the app has over 10 million downloads on Google's Play Store.
 In addition, some have reported that messages have a 99% open rate & 40%+ response rate in use cases where WhatsApp for Business is used by universities.

 All this sounds great for connecting with existing customers or even acquiring users.
 But what if customers could pay you through WhatsApp directly?
 It's coming soon.

 In early 2018, WhatsApp launched Payments in Beta in India.
 By August, WhatsApp had recruited a WhatsApp India CEO and created a local office to comply with local data regulation and by the end of 2018, it had applied formally to the Indian Central Bank to request approval to run their payments nationwide.
-Although it may take months or even years for WhatsApp to bring payments to your region it's going to be too little too late if that is when you start your WhatsApp for Business efforts.
+Then at F8 2019, Facebook mentioned they would roll out WhatsApp payments to other countries over the course of 2019.

 Where is WhatsApp Popular?